meanderingsleep/meandering-python/README.md

 # Near todo:

-- Chunk audio using Eleven labs.
-    - Make the hop between audio files seamless.
-Because there will be an uncomfortable jump when they are stiched.

 - Write out the Audioplayer app for android and IOS.
     - Play button + basic audio controls.